ckeditor/ckeditor5/packages/ckeditor5-font/docs/features/font-family.md

 * The `'fontFamily'` dropdown,
 * The `'fontFamily'` command.

-	The number of options and their names correspond to the {@link module:font/fontfamily~FontFamilyConfig#options `fontFamily.options`} configuration option).
+	The number of options and their names correspond to the {@link module:font/fontfamily~FontFamilyConfig#options `fontFamily.options`} configuration option.

 	You can change the font family of the current selection by executing the command with a desired value: